pastorryanhayden/blog/source/_posts/2023-01-06-preaching-rule-3.md

 One of the first times I ever preached in church, I remember hiding out in the bathroom right before the service, slightly sick to my stomach.
 It wasn't so much that I was scared of public speaking.
 I just felt an incredible burden to deliver the message God had given me.

-I have to hide before I preach, but I hope I never lose the burden and sense of seriousness about what I'm doing.
+I no longer have to hide before I preach, but I hope I never lose the burden and sense of seriousness about what I'm doing.
 If I ever do, I'll do all I can to get it back, and if I can't, then it's probably time to do something else.